Skip to content

 Passport Seva Online Upload Requirements

-For applications submitted through the Passport Seva Online Portal (passportindia.gov.in), the digital photo must meet these specifications:
+For applications submitted through the Passport Seva Online Portal (passportindia.gov.in) after the Passport Seva 2.0 update, the digital photo must meet these specifications:

 Parameter Requirement